 6. LENDA curtains – We have these simple white curtains in our dining room and living room and I love them so much.
 Curtains really help finish off a room, and IKEA has some really great options at super affordable prices.
 I only shop at two places for curtains (because they are insanely expensive everywhere else), and IKEA is one of them.

 Plus, a few things I’d like to try out but haven’t yet:

 1. ARHOLMA 5-seat sectional – I’ve been on the hunt for outdoor furniture lately since Summer is approaching and we have a huge deck to fill.
 But everything is so expensive and there are about a million other projects vying for our attention (and money) first.
-This sectional would look great on our deck and would give us a lot of space for guests to hang out when they come over.
+My friend got some great teak garden furniture uk online, which I might look into at some point.
+In the meantime, this sectional would look great on our deck and would give us a lot of space for guests to hang out when they come over.
 Has anyone tried IKEA’s outdoor furniture?
 If so, let me know what you think of it in the comments!

 2. DOMSJO double bowl sink – We eventually want to replace the countertops in our kitchen, and while we’re at it, I would like to replace our sink as well.
 Our sink does it’s job, but I can’t help but dream of prettier ones!
 I haven’t done much research on IKEA’s sinks, but I really love this one and think it would look great in our kitchen.

 3. GLITTRAN kitchen faucet – While we’re on the topic of kitchens, I have to mention this faucet.
 I’ve looked at it every time I have gone to IKEA, so I think it’s safe to say I love it.